 Police investigate stabbing death of Connecticut teen

 ENFIELD, Conn.
-(AP) — Police say a 16-year-old boy has been stabbed to death in Connecticut.
+(AP) — A 16-year-old boy has been stabbed to death in Connecticut and police are searching for a person of interest in the case, official said Monday.

-Enfield police say Justin Brady was stabbed at a home in town just after midnight Monday.
-He did not live at the home.
+The victim, Justin Brady, was stabbed in the front yard of a home in town just after midnight Monday, police Chief Alaric Fox said.

-Chief Alaric Fox tells the Journal Inquirer that police are actively looking for someone in connection with the death but did not release a name.
+Fox said Brady knew the unnamed individual that police are seeking in the case but did not release a name.

+Brady was a junior at Enfield High School, where he played football and basketball.
+He did not live at the address where the stabbing took place, police said.

 Mayor Michael Ludwick called the death "just awful."